4nh51rk/blog/data/blog/datatable-part-four.md

 summary: In this series, we will go through the process of building a data-table with VueJS & Laravel.
 We will be covering a wide range of topics such as performing CRUD operations, searching, sorting and advanced filtering to give you a good base to build upon, improve and modify to meet the requirements of your application.
 ---

+In this section, we'll be covering how to build a pagination component to display a range of pages to the user based on how many records we have, so the user can navigate through both pages and sections.

 Depending on the amount of data in our table we want to display to a user, we might decide to show all content at once, or show only a specific part of a bigger data set.
 The main reason behind showing only a specific range of our data is that we want to keep our applications as performant as possible and prevent fetching a large amount of data being fetched from our database and rendered on the page.